Mkohm/detekt-hint/README.md

 to your build.gradle.
 Remember to enter the [latest version](https://mvnrepository.com/artifact/io.github.mkohm/detekt-hint) of detekt-hint.

 3. [Getting set up with Danger](https://danger.systems/guides/getting_started.html)
-Create a Gemfile with the following contents
+- Create a Gemfile with the following contents in the root of your repository

 ```
 source "https://rubygems.org"